bayyangjie/Analysis-of-Hospital-Patients-Satisfaction-Levels/README.md

 dataframe <- dbReadTable(con, "doc_survey")
 dataframe
 ```

+# Linear Regression
+A linear regresion model was ran using R and with the variable 'Y' (overall satisfaction by patients) set as the response variable and other variables as the predictor variables.
+The purpose was to understand the metrics that were most influential on the response variable 'Y'.

+Out of all the other variables (X1/X2/X3/X4/X5/AGE/GENDER/WTYPE), X1 to X5 were selected as the predictor variables.
+The lm model results showed that they were the most impactful on the response variable 'Y' (patient overall satisfaction).

 ## Analysis
 In terms of the coefficient estimate values, it can be seen that 'X3' (level of empathy by doctor) has the most impact on the outcome variable since it has the highest coefficient estimate value of 0.373128.
 This means that for every increase in rating of X3, the overall satisfaction rating improves by 0.373128.